-Central Texas Council North Governments (NCTCOG) staff will provide leadership and/or su pport for work activities related to high- and higher-speed passenger technology within the Dallas-Fort Worth planning area boundary and those areas outside the planning area boundary that impact travel within the boundary.
-NCTCOG work activities will be supported with Regional Toll Revenue funds.
-Regional Transportation Council Local funds, and Federal Railroad Administration (FRA) funds through the Corridor Identification and Development (CID) Program grant award.
-Efforts may include all activities associated with planning and implementation of high- or higher-speed passenger technology (i.e., rail, next generation magnetic levitation) in the Dallas-Fort Worth region, as well as activities related to connecting the Dallas-Fort Worth region to other metropolitan areas.
-Analysis of corridor-adjacent land use, as well as infrastructure modifications and needs associated with station locations, such as freeway crossings with caps or tunnel crossings with access portals, may supplement the staff activities associated with passenger rail planning.
+North Central Texas Council of Governments (NCTCOG) staff will provide leadership and/or support for work activities related to high- and higher-speed passenger technology within the Dallas-Fort Worth planning area boundary and those areas outside the planning area boundary that impact travel within the boundary.
+NCTCOG work activities will be supported with Regional

+Regional Revenue funds and Transportation Council Local funds.
+Efforts may include all activities with planning associated and implementation of high- or higher-speed passenger technology (i.e., rail, next generation magnetic levitation) in the Dallas-Fort Worth region, as well as activities related to connecting the Dallas-Fort Worth region to other metropolitan areas.
+Analysis of corridoradjacent land use, as well as infrastructure modifications and needs associated with station locations, such as freeway crossings with caps or tunnel crossings with access portals, may supplement the staff activities associated with passenger rail planning.
 Preparation and monitoring of applications for federal or State grants related to intercity passenger transportation planning may also be included in staff activities.
-In FY2024, NCTCOG was awarded funding through FRA's CID Program to advance planning and project development activities for the Fort Worth to Houston High-Speed Rail Corridor.
-Staff will generate a scope, schedule, and budget to produce a Service Development Plan according to FRA's requirements as a part of the CID Program (Steps 1 and 2 of the 3-step program).
-This element is ongoing throughout FY2024 and FY2025.
-Consultant assistance may be used for the production of a Service Development Plan and other related initiatives.
-Regional Transportation Council Local funds will be used to support travel, agency membership with high-speed rail associations, and associated costs for implementation of highor higher-speed passenger technology.
-Anticipated products include:
+Consultant assistance may be used for these initiatives.
+Regional Transportation Council Local funds will be used to support travel, agency membership with high-speed rail associations, and associated costs for implementation of high- or higher-speed passenger technology.